skiptoniam/ppmData/readme.md

 ![](readme_files/figure-markdown_github/unnamed-chunk-2-1.png)

 For a laugh, let's generate some quasirandom background points and plot them against the presence points.
 Here we are using the `quasirandom_covariates` method which tries to select quasirandom points across geographic and environmental space.
-The other working methods are `quasirandom` which just creates quasirandom points spatially, or `grid` which creates a regular grid at a set resolution - this is every similar to the grid design proposed by Warton *et al.,* 2010.
+The other working methods are `quasirandom` which just creates quasirandom points spatially, or `grid` which creates a regular grid at a set resolution - this is every similar to the grid design proposed by Warton & Shepard 2010.

 ``` r
 library(qrbp)